fll-pigeons/gamechangers/docs/radiusTurnsTutorial.md

 given:
   * v = velocity ; and
-    * (note: velocity has magnitude and direction; as opposed to speed which only has magnitude)
+    * (note: velocity is not the same as speed... velocity has magnitude and direction; whereas speed only has magnitude)
   * Δθ = turn_rate
-    * (where Δθ is delta theta)
+    * (Δθ is pronounced delta theta)

 then:
   * arc_length = v * time